Heba-A-Saleh/House-Price-Prediction-using-Machine-Learning/README.md

 The repository is organized into the following folders:

   * `data`: contains the dataset files, `train.csv` and `test.csv`.
-  * `notebooks`: contains Jupyter notebooks that document the data exploration, data processing, and machine learning steps used in the project.
+  * `Prediction.ipynb`: contains Jupyter notebooks that document the data exploration, data processing, and machine learning steps used in the project.
-  * `src`: contains Python source code files used in the project.

 ## Installation